Professional Scholarships

 The YP Mission Statement: The YP Committee looks to integrate and develop the voice of all young professionals across the Greater Cincinnati chapter.

-“YP” is someone who is 30 years of age or younger.
+“Young Professional” is someone who is 30 years of age or younger.

 Guidelines: